 - identify opportunities to further streamline the agricultural export framework.

-Access the consultation RIS, exposure draft of the Export Control Bill 2017 and submission template at:
+consultation RIS, exposure draft of the Export Control Bill 2017 and submission template on the website.

 The comment period for the RIS will close on 24 October 2017.

 We will be holding stakeholder information sessions across the country to discuss the proposed changes to the export legislation framework.